Nike shares rise as strong quarterly results allay China demand concerns

 For 2019, Nike forecast revenue to rise in the high single-digit percentage range and potentially touching double-digit growth.

-At least two brokerages upgraded the stock to their highest rating following the company’s better-than-expected results.
+At least two brokerages upgraded Nike stock to their highest rating following its better-than-expected results.

-Overall, Wall Street’s sentiment on the stock is bullish, with 24 of the 37 analysts covering the stock rating it “buy”.
-The median price target on the stock is $87, while Nike’s shares were trading at $73.20 in early trading.
+Wall Street’s sentiment on the stock is bullish, with 24 of the 37 analysts covering the stock rating it “buy”.
+The median price target on the stock is $87, while Nike’s shares were trading at $73.76 in morning trading.

+Nike shares were the biggest boost to the broader Dow Jones Industrial Average .DJI and the S&P 500 Index .SPX on Friday.

+The results also lifted shares of its retail partners.
+Foot Locker (FL.N), which gets two-thirds of its merchandise from Nike, was up 5 percent, while Britain’s biggest sportswear chain JD Sports (JD.L) rose 6 percent.